scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 **2. Features of services**: this is ofen where we (digital) work.
 Often the things we work on are just one step in a service, like 'applying for a visa' - a software feature of a larger, end-to-end service |
 **3. Capabilities of features**: these are the resources required to run the features of services.
 Examples include people, specialist tools, technology, and data. |

-Each level is critically dependent upon the others in order to provide an end-to-end public service.
+Each level is critically dependent upon the others in order to provide an end-to-end public service since all are required for the overall value of an end-to-end public service.

 Jeff Gothelf post

 **Public service** | **Value chain**
 --- | ---